jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 ##### Transfer of indirect values

 Something is input, output or throughput when values are read from it or written to it.
-But it does not need to be the value of one object being written to another object.
+But it might not need to be the value of one object being written to another object.
 It can also be values of sub-objects that are yielded over from one object to another.
 In that case, the parent object is considered input or output parameters, even though only the values of its sub-objects are used.

 For __By Value__ parameters an indirect value transfer means, that the input or output object is cloned to a certain containment depth, whereas a direct value transfer means, that only the direct value of the input or output object is copied.

 For __By Reference__ parameters, indirect value transfer means, that values are read and written from sub-objects of the reference parameter.
 Direct value transfer of __By Reference__ parameters means, that only the direct value of the input or output object is read or written.

-For an __Object Out__ parameter, the type of value transfer does not matter, so it also does not matter whether there are direct value transfers or indirect value transfers.
+For an __Object Out__ parameter, the type of value transfer might not matter, so it also might not matter whether there are direct value transfers or indirect value transfers.

 When it is direct value transfer, an assignment call is shown in the diagram.